aakbarjon/Honey-Pot-Deployment-in-Google-Cloud/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
-I have used GCP for MHN-Admin deployment
+I have used GCP for MHN-Admin deployment.
+As you can see I have created two VMs.
+One for admin and the other for honeypot.

 <img src="mhn-admin.gif">